RifiGD/Mercury/README.md

+# NOTE
+This is a passion project of mine.
+There is no guarantee I'll work on this consistently or even finish it at all.
+I'm only doing this for my love towards the game.

 # Mercury
 "Mercury" (derived from com.vectorunit.mercury.amazon) is a WIP decompilation of the revision of The Vector Engine used in Mousebot (Amazon Appstore version from January 2024).
 ## Support the original creators!